10 Nicky Hopkins Classic Recordings From The Stones To The Beatles

 Nicky Hopkins’ piano playing on this heartfelt Rolling Stones ballad was so incredibly beautiful we could not help but place it so close to the top spot on this Nicky Hopkins Classic Recordings list.

-# 1 – Street Fighting Man
+# 1 – Tie – Street Fighting Man & Sympathy For The Devil

 Nicky Hopkins played on so many great songs, but The Rolling Stone’s “Street Fighting Man,” was his most legendary performance.
 Nicky Hopkins’ piano playing was the heartbeat of this most loved Rolling Stones song.
 All the way through, Nicky drove this one all the way home.
+Of course, the same went for his stunning piano lick that can be heard throughout the entire Sympathy For The Devil song.

 10 Nicky Hopkins Classic Recordings From The Stones To The Beatles article published on Classic RockHistory.com© 2023

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
-All photos used are either public domain creative commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
-All photo credits have been placed at the end of the article.
-Album Cover Photos are affiliate links and the property of Amazon and are stored on the Amazon server.
-Any theft of our content will be met with swift legal action against the infringing websites.
+All photos used are either supplied by the artists, public domain Creative Commons photos, or licensed officially from Shutterstock under license with ClassicRockHistory.com.

 DMCA.com Protection Status